dogusariturk/MaterialsFramework/docs/installation.md

 - macOS `arm64` (Apple Silicon)

 If you are on a different platform, installation may still be possible with manual dependency management, but it is not a supported target.

+Calculator-specific native dependencies can narrow this support.
+In particular, PyG does not publish the EqV2 extension wheels for Linux `aarch64`; see its install note below.

 ## MLIP Extras Overview